Home

 The Situation

 Prior to the conflict, the Sudanese people were already suffering from a humanitarian crisis.
-Now, the crisis is deteriorating rapidly and thousands are continuing to flee to neighbouring countries in search of safety, food, and support, including at least 450,000 children that have had to flee their homes.
+Now, the crisis is deteriorating rapidly and after more than a year of the war, an estimated 10.7 million people (2.1 million families) are now internally displaced in Sudan.

 • More than 14 million children are in need of humanitarian aid and more than 50% of the total population needing some form of humanitarian assistance.

-• Over 690,000 children under age 5 are severely malnourished, an additional 2.7 million are moderately malnourished, and over a million pregnant and lactating women are estimated to suffer from acute malnutrition.
+• Estimated 730,000 children under age 5 suffer from severe acute malnutrition, an additional 2.7 million are moderately malnourished, and over a million pregnant and lactating women are estimated to suffer from acute malnutrition.

 • Access due to insecurity remain the greatest challenges for both humanitarian aid and civilians alike.